LivelyCarpet87/USH_BreakingBarriers/Docs/BeforePersonalComputers.md

 4. Results will be displayed on the row of LED lights in binary format, with lights ON for 1 and OFF for 0.

 5. The user copies down the binary output and is required to translate the binary output back to decimal.

+> "If a listener nods his head when you're explaining your program, wake him up. "
+>
+> -- FreeBSD Fortune Database

 ---